Vic-Rottiers/stage-documentatie/k8s/labs/5DeployGuestbookWebAppExample.md

 - A single-instance Redis to store guestbook entries
 - Multiple web frontend instances

+This scenario explains how to launch a simple, multi-tier web application using Kubernetes and Docker.
+The Guestbook example application stores notes from guests in Redis via JavaScript API calls.
+Redis contains a master (for storage), and a replicated set of redis 'slaves'.

+Core Concepts
+The following core concepts will be covered during this scenario.
+These are the foundations of understanding Kubernetes.

+Pods

+Replication Controllers

+Services

+NodePorts

 ## 1) Start Kubernetes

 kubernetes werd opgestart met launch.sh helperscript.